 Another reason why hardware asset management is important from a software perspective is that hardware also goes through a lifecycle—from request, to procurement, deployment, ongoing management (IMAC—Install, Move, Add, Change), and finally, retirement.
 When the asset is retired, an important part of the license management process is to reclaim licenses allocated to that machine and return them to the available license pool.
 Not all licenses can be reclaimed, such as Windows OEM licenses, but many others can be recovered and reallocated.

 Many organizations have a Configuration Management Database (CMDB), often as part of their IT Service Management solution.
 The CMDB is used to keep track of hardware assets (“configuration items” or CIs) and the relationships between assets.
 In this scenario, your license management tools should be integrated with the CMDB so that data can be exchanged bi-directionally.
-(See this recent blog post: Three Reasons Software License Optimization is Essential to IT Service Management).
 For example, hardware asset data, including ownership, role, and status information in the CMDB can be provided to the Software License Optimization tools.
 The status information indicates whether the asset is active or retired, for instance.
 This data can be used, as described above, for the license reclamation process.

 Required Hardware Asset Management Capabilities